isaka-james/master-php-framework/README.md

 ```

 ## Want to explore more?:
+The project variables are found here `app/project.php`, here you can put the project name, contacts, show if the project is development/production/maintanance, database connection and many..

-I can't cover all the intricacies here, but I highly recommend it for vanilla PHP developers to have the best experience.
+I can't cover all the intricacies here, I put alot of comments to make life easier for you.
+Also I highly recommend it for vanilla PHP developers to have the best experience.💪

 ## Contributions Needed:
 I eagerly await your pull requests.
 If you have any ideas or logic to implement in this framework, you are warmly welcomed!